Professor Edward Kirumira

 Prof. Kirumira is the Treasurer, Uganda National Academy of Sciences (UNAS), UNAS Fellow and Council member, and Chairperson of the Uganda National Academy of Sciences Forum on Health and Nutrition.
 He chairs the Resource Mobilization and Planning Committee of Uganda Central Coordinating Mechanism for the Global Fund for HIV/AIDS, TB and Malaria country programme and has offered technical advisory role to national, regional and international bodies.

-Mr. Kaboggoza Ssembatya James is currently Assistant Commissioner in charge of children affairs in the Ministry of Gender, Labour and Social Development.
-He has over 30 years experience in child protection programming, social sector planning and management, child rights training, project planning and management, social policy analysis and orphans and other vulnerable children programming.
-He holds a honors degree of Makerere University in social work social administration and a post graduate diploma from Victoria University, Canada in youth and children studies.
+Mr. Kaboggoza Ssembatya James, a former Assistant Commissioner in charge of children affairs in the Ministry of Gender, Labour and Social Development had over 30 years experience in child protection programming, social sector planning and management, child rights training, project planning and management, social policy analysis and orphans and other vulnerable children programming.
+He held an honors degree of Makerere University in social work social administration and a post graduate diploma from Victoria University, Canada in youth and children studies.

-Mr. Kaboggoza has also been involved in various research projects related to child protection; violence against children, situational analysis of OVC, situational analysis of the elderly persons and people with disability, child poverty analysis, and assessment of the implementation of the UN convention on the rights of children and other international instruments on children which have been ratified by Uganda.
+Mr. Kaboggoza was involved in various research projects related to child protection; violence against children, situational analysis of OVC, situational analysis of the elderly persons and people with disability, child poverty analysis, and assessment of the implementation of the UN convention on the rights of children and other international instruments on children which have been ratified by Uganda.

 Dr. Lindsay Stark